FudaWiki/fudawiki-files/hanafuda/video-games/steam/koi-koi-japan.md

 # Gameplay and Rules

+> In-game terminology is provided between brackets after the corresponding Fuda Wiki term.
+{.is-info}

 ## Notes on Koi-Koi rules
 Most notable rules:
 * The Moon Viewing (*Tsukimizake*) and Flower Viewing (*Hanamizake*) yaku are worth only 1 point each.
 If you call Koi-Koi, their value is upgraded to 3 points each.
 * Calling Koi-Koi earns you additional points and multipliers, similar to in [Go-Stop](/en/hanafuda/games/go-stop).
 Calling Koi-Koi 1-3 times gives 1-3 bonus points respectively, and calling Koi-Koi 4-7 times will instead give a score multiplier of 2-5 times (increasing by one each time).
-* When the game ends in a draw, the non-dealer (*Ko*) pays 1 point to the dealer (*Oya*).
+* A Dealer Priviledge / Oyaken rule is used: when the game ends in a draw, the non-dealer (*Ko*) pays 1 point to the dealer (*Oya*).
-* There are no score multipliers for having 7 or more points, or for winning after the opponent called Koi-Koi.
+* There are no score multipliers for having 7 or more points, nor for winning after the opponent called Koi-Koi.

 Additional details:
 * Blue Ribbons (*Aotan*), Poetry Ribbons (*Akatan*), and Boar-Deer-Butterflies (*InoShikaCho*) are each worth a fixed 5 points, and can be combined with regular Animals and Ribbons yaku.
-* Red&Poetry Ribbons combines with the three other Ribbons yaku, effectively giving a 10 point bonus for having both Blue Ribbons and Poetry Ribbons.
+* The Blue & Poetry Ribbons yaku (*AkaAoGasane*) combines with the three other Ribbons yaku, effectively giving a 10 point bonus for having both Blue Ribbons and Poetry Ribbons.<!--video proof: https://www.youtube.com/watch?v=4cp_52bBkAk -->
+* The Bright yaku have Nintendo-style values (of 5, 7, 8 and 10 points for 3 Brights, Rainy 4 Brights, 4 Brights, and 5 Brights respectively).

 ## Notes on Hana-Awase rules
 The rules and yaku are very standard, with only minor differences from the [Hana-Awase](/en/hanafuda/games/hana-awase) article on Fuda Wiki.